gongtao/GTTableViewController/README.md

 ## GTTableViewController

-GTTableViewController is a light weight subclass of UIViewController that integrates NSFetchedResultsController and UITableView to display data of CoreData.
+GTTableViewController is a light weight subclass of `UIViewController` that integrates `NSFetchedResultsController` and `UITableView` to display data of CoreData.
 It has a good scalability, and can be integrated to your project either by inheritance or as a child viewController using datasource methods.
-To display the data in UITableView, all you need to do is to customize your own NSFetchRequest and UITableViewCell objects.
+To display the data in UITableView, all you need to do is to customize your own `NSFetchRequest` and `UITableViewCell` objects.

 ## How to get started?

 - [Download GTTableViewController](https://github.com/gongtao/GTTableViewController/archive/master.zip) and add files under the Class folder into your project.
-- There are two ways to use:  inheritance and GTTableViewControllerDelegate.
+- There are two ways to use:  inheritance and GTTableViewControllerDataSource.

 ### Inheritance